aurazelco/BINP29_MalariaCaseStudy/README.md

 We start from genomes of malaria parasites, and the endpoint is to build phylogenetic trees using parasites with different hosts, with a particular focus on *Haemoproteus tartakovskyi*.

 The novel python scripts (removeScaffold.py, removeBird.py, GCcontent.py and buscoParser.py) are present in the Github repo.
+The final consensus tree is found under malaria_consensus.png.

 ## Data Collection